jsok/vault-plugin-secrets-artifactory/README.md

 ## Work in Progress

 This plugin is still in development!
+An initial release is being tracked under the [v0.1.0 - Initial release Milestone](https://github.com/jsok/vault-plugin-secrets-artifactory/milestone/1).

 ## Documentation